payeezy/google_pay/README.md

-# Payeezy Pay With Google
+# FirstAPI Pay With Google

-Coming Soon – Payeezy will integrate with Pay With Google API
+Coming Soon – FirstAPI will integrate with Pay With Google